 The School’s aims are as follows:

 Here at Queen’s College we have a full-time Chaplain who represents the wider church and has a responsibility for developing the Methodist tradition and ethos.
-Alongside the Senior Leadership Group, the Chaplain’s role is to develop a stimulating and compassionate school community in which individuals are cared for and where qualities such as honesty, tolerance, understanding and commitment are encouraged.
+Alongside the College Leadership Group, the Chaplain’s role is to develop a stimulating and compassionate school community in which individuals are cared for and where qualities such as honesty, tolerance, understanding and commitment are encouraged.

 The Chaplain leads the school in worship weekly during the term.
 Senior assemblies include a thought for the day, prayers and hymns and are open to all faiths.
 In addition, the Chaplain also arranges the annual Remembrance Service, Carol Service at Temple Methodist Church and the Founders’ Day Service on Speech Day.
 Although these services take the form of a Christian act of worship they are not denominationally based.
 The boarding community at Queen’s worship together once a week and give an opportunity for students and staff to stop and reflect.